bobbingwide/ebps-meetings/readme.txt

 2. Upcoming Meetings - replacement shortcode as a widget

 == Upgrade Notice ==
+= 0.0.2 =
+Update for actual data load and formatting.

 = 0.0.1 =
 Upgrade for the first version of the shortcode.